vpayno/exercism-workspace/go/etl/etl-doc.md

 import "etl"
 ```

-Package etl is used to convert scrablle scores from a legacy system to a new one\.
+Package etl is used to convert scrablle scores from a legacy system to a new one.

 ## Index